 What Do I Do If I Am Being Discriminated Against?

 If you requested a reasonable accommodation and are now facing disability discrimination, you have laws that protect you.
 To protect your rights, you can file a claim against your employer.
-You can file a claim up to 300 days from the date of the incident.
-It is best to have an experienced attorney on your side if you are facing disability discrimination.
+Because time limits apply to the filing of these claims, it is best to have an experienced attorney on your side if you are facing disability discrimination.
 Whether your reasonable accommodation was denied or you are facing backlash for making a request, our team at Hennig Kramer Ruiz & Singh, LLP can help you.

 Contact us today at (213) 292-5444 to schedule a consultation!